NorCalPCA Grants Program

 SPECIAL NOTE ABOUT FUNDING: Funding will be provided for proposed project needs.
 Financial support is not intended for individual scholarships or general operating expenses of the applicant organization.

-Project funding does not guarantee availability of future funds.
+A previous grant award does not guarantee availability of future funds.

 Selection Criteria